Enoch64/Enoch64/README.md

 - 🔭 I’m currently working on a Spotify song popularity predictor
 - 🌱 I’m currently learning frameworks like React.js, TensorFlow, Pytorch and languages like javascript
-- 👯 I’m looking to collaborate on any beginner machine learning, backend development and database projects
+- 👯 I’m looking to collaborate on any beginner backend development and database projects
 - 🤔 I’m seeking help with javascript web frameworks like React.js and Next.js